NickeyLin/webpack/template/README.md

 # serve with hot reload at localhost:8080
 npm run dev

+# can specify the target
+npm run dev --target=index

 # build for production with minification
 npm run build

+# also can specify the target by --target
+npm run build --target=index

 # build for production and view the bundle analyzer report
 npm run build --report